standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 ### 1.4 Collaboration with digital communications team

-Developers using the DPL should not fork the code in GitHub.
+Developers using the DPL must not fork the code in GitHub.

 No patterns or elements (such as colours) in the DPL may be edited without liaising with the digital communications team.
 This is the case in both the DPL and in any content management system: patterns should not be modified in any manner.
 Do not use CSS to overrule DPL elements, patterns, fonts etc.